olavim/objection-cursor/README.md

     /* Since this is a cursor plugin, we need to compare actual values that are encoded in the cursor.
      * `orderByExplicit` needs to know how to compare a column to a value, which isn't easy to guess
-     * when you're throwing raw queries at it!
-By default, `orderByExplicit` uses the first binding you
+     * when you're throwing raw queries at it.
+By default the callback's return value is similar to the
-     * passed to the column's raw query, but if that column isn't the first or only column binding you
+     * column raw query, except the first binding is changed to the value.
+If this guess would be incorrect,
-     * passed, you need to help the function a bit.
+     * you need to specify the compared value manually.
      */
-    value => raw('CASE WHEN ? = NULL THEN ?
-ELSE ?
-END', [value, '', value]),

-    /* If the column isn't the first binding in the raw query, you will need to specify how to access
-     * it in the resulting object(s).
-This is also true if you do postprocessing on the returned
-     * data which changes the name of the property where the value is stored.
+    value => value || ''
+  )

+   // And deeper...
+  .orderByExplicit(
+    raw('CONCAT(??, ??)', ['id', 'title'])
+    'asc',

+    /* You can return a string, ReferenceBuilder, or a RawBuilder in the callback.
+This is useful
+     * when you need to use values from other columns.
      */
-    'alt_title'
+    value => raw('CONCAT(??, ?)', ['id', value]),

+    /* By default the first binding in the column raw query (after column name mappers) is used to
+     * access the relevant value from results.
+For example, in this case we say value = result['title']
+     * instead of value = result['id'].
+     */
+    'title'
   )
   .orderBy('id')
   ...